How to Make a Kindergarten Brochure

 6. Share, Print, and Fold Your Brochures

-If you choose not to print your brochures yourself and have it done by professionals, simply save your work in shareable file format.
+If you choose not to print your brochures yourself and have it done by professionals, simply save your work in a shareable file format.
 Aside from being shareable, consider going for printable brochures in order to easily produce copies of it.
 Start printing copies of your brochure and then fold them according to the type.
 Afterward, you can start distributing your brochures either by handing them out or by placing them inside reading materials.